RetroReversing/retroReversing/pages/gamecube/iQueGamecube.md

 According to RGDWiki it was to be called the **iQue Box** and development stopped due to the focus switching to the upcoming Wii project [^1].

-There are no known images of any prototypes developed or any mock designs of the console case but we do have a few specifications:
+There are no known photos of any prototypes developed but we do have a few diagrams and specifications:
 * width: 12"
 * depth: 8"
 * height: 2.5"